compsys-progtools/spring2024/syllabus/communication.md

 ### Using issues

 - use issues for content directly related to assignments.
-If you push your code to the repository and then open an issue, I can see your code and your question at the same time and download it to run it if I need to debug it
+If you {term}`push` your code to the {term}`repository` and then open an {term}`issue`, I can see your code and your question at the same time and download it to run it if I need to debug it
 - use issues for questions about this syllabus or class notes.
-At the top right there's a GitHub logo {fa}`github` that allows you to open a issue (for a question) or suggest an edit (eg if you think there's a tpo or you find an additional helpful resource related to something)
+At the top right there's a {term}`GitHub` logo {fa}`github` that allows you to open a {term}`issue` (for a question) or suggest an edit (eg if you think there's a tpo or you find an additional helpful resource related to something)

 ```{admonition} ...